 Top Five Reasons For A Memorial Day Weekend in Oregon Wine Country

 When the spring sun pops out, wineries open their doors and the celebration begins.
 Oregon's spring graces wine country with green vines, wildflowers and baby farm animals.
 Tasting rooms are joyful hubs of energy brimming with anticipation for the new season.
-That time is this weekend.
+That time is Memorial Day weekend.

 1. The Wine